 Businesses are finally starting to feel at home working from home.
 The novelty has worn off and teams are getting accustomed to the flexibility of remote, hybrid, and the digitally nomadic (place unconstrained) working lifestyle.
-But now that we are past the reactionary period, what has happened to our company culture?
+But when teams do not necessarily meet physically on a regular basis - what happens with our company culture?

-Losing a sense of identity and collective mission as a company can easily happen when there are more pressing fires to put out.
-Internal branding gets put to one side and employees and leaders might drift away from the values and norms you worked hard to instill.
-Have we lost sight of who we are as a business?
-How do we get our employees aligned with our culture once again?
+Losing a sense of identity and collective mission as a company can easily happen when there are more pressing fires to put out and people no longer meet at the office on a regular basis.
+Internal branding might be pushed to the side and employees and leaders might drift away from the values and norms which the company might have worked hard to instill.
+How do you as a company create that sense of belonging and shared company culture, when people might no longer run into each other and together co-create a shared sense of identity?

-Let’s first take a look at what company culture is and why it matters before we delve into how remote work might influence it and what you can do as a company to nurture, maintain or restore a collective identity.
+Let’s first take a look at what company culture is and why it matters to have a strong company culture in our modern worklife.
+Then we will take a look at how the fact that we are working (more) remotely might influence our company culture, and what we can do as a company to nurture, maintain, restore or refind a collective feeling of identity with the company’s purpose, brand, vision, mission, strategy and with the people working in the company.

 What is company culture and why should we care?